ynchuang/ynchuang.github.io/_pages/about.md

 ### News

 - Oct.
-2023: One paper selected as CIKM 2023 Best Demo Paper Honorable Mention
+2023: One paper about building knowledge refinement and retrieval systems for interdisciplinarity in biomedical research is selected as CIKM 2023 Best Demo Paper Honorable Mention

 - Sep.
 2023: One paper accepted by The Communcation of ACM